CathyBrook/CathyBrook.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an Assistant Beamline Scientist at the Advanced Photon Source, Argonne National Laboratory, currently working at the spectroscopy group, supporting and being involved in the beamline activities at 25-ID, 20-BM and 9 BM.
-With a multidisciplinary background in physics, material science, and chemistry.
-My research focuses on developing synchrotron techniques, especially regarding X-ray spectroscopy and spectral imaging techniques, and applying them in fundamental science.
+I am an Assistant Beamline Scientist at the Advanced Photon Source, Argonne National Laboratory, currently working at the spectroscopy group (25-ID, 20-BM and 9 BM).
+With a multidisciplinary background in physics, material science, and chemistry, my research focuses on developing synchrotron techniques, especially regarding X-ray spectroscopy and spectral imaging techniques, and applying them in fundamental science.